 Production would utilise a novel hydrometallurgical process using a concentrate derived from the Speewah Central vanadium deposit.

-As an example, 0.4 tonne waste to 1.0 tonne mineralised material.
+As an example, 0.4 tonnes of waste to 1 tonne of mineralised material.

 King River is also investigating the means for production of vanadium electrolyte products used in vanadium flow batteries.